taogen-docs/resources-of-learning/#cs-foundations.md

 Digital Circuits

-- Digital Fundamentals by Thomas L. Floyd
+- Digital Fundamentals (9th, 2005) by Thomas L. Floyd
-- Digital Integrated Circuits: A Design Perspective by Jan M. Rabaey
+- Digital Integrated Circuits: A Design Perspective (2016) by Jan M. Rabaey

 Assembly Language

-- 汇编语言 by 王爽
+- 汇编语言 (2003) by 王爽
-- Professional Assembly Language by Richard Blum
+- Professional Assembly Language (2005) by Richard Blum
-- Assembly Language for Intel-Based Computers by Kip Irvine
+- Assembly Language for Intel-Based Computers (1998) by Kip Irvine

 Compiler

-- Code: The Hidden Language of Computer Hardware and Software by Charles Petzold by Charles Petzold
+- Code: The Hidden Language of Computer Hardware and Software (1999) by Charles Petzold
 - Structure and Interpretation of Computer Programs (2nd, 1996) by Harold Abelson (**SICP**)
-- Essentials of Programming Languages by Daniel P. Friedman, Mitchell Wand
+- Essentials of Programming Languages (2001) by Daniel P. Friedman, Mitchell Wand
 - Compilers: Principles, Techniques, and Tools (1986) by  Alfred V. Aho and Monica S. Lam (**龙书**)
 - Modern Compiler Implementation in C (2004) by Andrew W. Appel (**虎书**)
 - Advanced Compiler Design and Implementation (1997) by Steven Muchnick (**鲸书**)
-- Engineering a Compiler by Keith Cooper and Linda Torczon
+- Engineering a Compiler (2003) by Keith Cooper and Linda Torczon
-- Parsing Techniques by Dick Grune, Ceriel J.H.
+- Parsing Techniques (2008) by Dick Grune, Ceriel J.H.
 Jacobs
-- 程序员的自我修养 by 俞甲子, 石凡, 潘爱民
+- 程序员的自我修养 (2009) by 俞甲子, 石凡, 潘爱民
-- The Elements of Computing Systems: Building a Modern Computer from First Principles by Noam Nisan, Shimon Schocken
+- The Elements of Computing Systems: Building a Modern Computer from First Principles (2005) by Noam Nisan, Shimon Schocken

 ### Operating System

 Must Read

-- Operating Systems: Three Easy Pieces by Andrea C. Arpaci-Dusseau and Remzi H. Arpaci-Dusseau
+- Operating Systems: Three Easy Pieces (2015) by Andrea C. Arpaci-Dusseau and Remzi H. Arpaci-Dusseau
 - **Operating System Concepts** (10th, 2018) by Abraham Silberschatz,  Peter B. Galvin, Greg Gagne
 - **Operating Systems** (3rd, 2003) by Harvey Deitel,  Paul Deitel, David R. Choffnes
 - Modern Operating Systems (4th, 2014) by Andrew S. Tanenbaum